hdl-registers/hdl-registers/doc/sphinx/rst/generator/generator_vhdl.rst

 Hence it is recommended to call this function as opposed to :meth:`.RegisterCodeGenerator.create` which will waste time by always re-creating, even when it is not necessary.

+See :ref:`here <performance>` for a comparison with the performance of other tools.

 Dependencies
 ------------